If you can’t find the answers you’re looking for, ask us a question!

 Absolutely.
 We encourage you to bring your own climbing gear.

-The minimum age for technical climbing instruction is 17 years.
+Generally, the minimum age for technical climbing instruction is 17 years.
 All participants under the age of 18 must have a waiver form completed by their parent or guardian and must be accompanied by a parent or guardian, except where prior arrangement has been made.

 Yes.
 You can buy gift certificates for any course or any amount, and we will send you a printable PDF certificate via email.